IPL-UV/IPL-UV.github.io/content/people/alumni/marcelo_armengot.md

   img: marcelo.webp
 ---

-During my stay at ISP I used with Kernel Ridge Regression for image denoising assuming smoothness in the spatial domain.
+During my stay at ISP, I used Kernel Ridge Regression for image denoising, assuming smoothness in the spatial domain.